-Comparative statistics of air transport operations for the years 1930 and 1941 and for the years ending June 30, 1942, and June 30, 1943, are set forth in appendix V. From an inspection thereof, it will be noted that between the years 1930 and 1941, the number of air lines and the number of alarms and the number of alarms. lines and the number of planes used by them decreased, but that there was a very substantial increase in the passenger-miles and ton-miles
+Comparative statistics of air transport operations for the years 1930 and 1941 and for the years ending June 30, 1942, and June 30, 1943, are set forth in appendix V. From an inspection thereof, it will be noted that between the years 1930 and 1941, the number of air lines and the number of planes used by them decreased, but that there was a very substantial increase in the passenger-miles and ton-miles of air transport.

-On January 15, 1942, the regulation of air traffic through the priority system of control of air travel and cargo was installed by the Army Air Forces, based upon the criteria of relative importance of travel to the criteria of relative importance of of air transport. travel to the national defense, considerations of urgency, and lack of availability of other modes of travel.
+On January 15, 1942, the regulation of air traffic through the priority system of control of air travel and cargo was installed by the Army Air Forces, based upon the criteria of relative importance of travel to the national defense, considerations of urgency, and lack of availability of other modes of travel.

-On May 18, 1942, of the 324 planes then owned by the air lines, all but 165 were taken over by the Air Transport Commands of the Air Forces by either purchase or lease.
-Subsequently, from time to time, a total of 16 planes has been returned to the air lines, 5 of which were replacements for destroyed planes.
+On May 18, 1942, of the 324 planes then owned by the air lines, all but 165 were taken over by the Air Forces by either purchase or Subsequently, from time to time, a total of 20 planes has been returned to the air lines, 6 of which were replacements for destroyed planes.